forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Use a stack to simulate the push and pop operations from `pushed` and `popped`.
 If we can pop, we should do it prior to push because values are distinct and a push will make the previous top value impossible to be popped again.

+**1031.
+Maximum Sum of Two Non-Overlapping Subarrays**:  Given an array `A` of non-negative integers, return the maximum sum of elements in two non-overlapping (contiguous) subarrays, which have lengths `L` and `M`.

+Traverse `A`, for each i, maintain the maximum "array L" before i, and add it with "array M" starting from i, then we get a potential answer.

+**1125.
+Smallest Sufficient Team**

+An NP Complete problem: https://en.wikipedia.org/wiki/Set_cover_problem.
+Every skill can be represented as an integer.
+Every skill combination can also be represented as an integer.
+Then brute-force.